 Text Spacing — In closed functionality software the ability for users to modify line, paragraph, letter, or word spacing is rarely supported.
 Regardless, the success criterion applies as written and as noted in the Applying SC 1.4.12 Text Spacing to Non-Web Documents and Software.

 Keyboard—Assumes operation via a keyboard interface which also allows for alternative input devices.
-When a product with closed functionality does not have a standard keyboard or an alternative input device cannot be connected, it may not be possible to satisfy this success criterion.
+When a product with closed functionality does not have a standard keyboard or an alternative input device or software cannot be connected that provides keyboard-like input, it may not be possible to satisfy this success criterion.
 It may be possible to address some user needs (such as offering input methods that support users with low vision, without vision, or limited manual dexterity).

 No Keyboard Trap—This criterion applies when focus can be moved using a keyboard interface.
 In some closed systems, tactile input like numeric keypads or other functional groups of keys may be available, but there is no mechanism for onscreen focus; for example, the keys are mapped directly to functions without moving focus between on-screen controls.
 In this case, there is no concept of focus, and therefore keyboard traps cannot exist and this success criterion would be satisfied.